Illedan/OpenRepo/README.md

 Possible Parameters:
 - `prefix:customname` Applies `customname` in front of all folder from this source.
 Needed if you have many equal names.
 (Recommended to add a divider like / at the end)
-- `pt:programtype` Used to start extension of programtype.
+- `pt:programtype` Adds Actions to start extensions of programtype.
 Example is `pt:sln` which finds all solutions inside the repo.
 Logs if there is none, starts the first if one and gives a list to select if there are multiple.

 Actions:
 - `Open` Opens the folder in explorer/finder